Overview

 Who do you think would like it?

-Couples will love the brand new, ultra-luxurious, Wellness Suites: Apollo (the God of Healing) or Hypnos (the God of Sleep).
+Romantics: if you have an anniversary or special birthday coming up book into the ultra-luxurious, Wellness Suites: Apollo (the God of Healing) or Hypnos (the God of Sleep).
 Statement fireplaces, sleek four poster beds and freestanding baths come as standard; you won’t want to leave.

 What bubble rating did you give this spa?

-We awarded Gaia Spa at Boringdon Hall a Good Spa Guide Bubble Rating of 5 Bubbles.
-The nature-inspired Gaia Spa offers contemporary design, holistic treatments from highly skilled therapists, delicious food and super-luxurious accommodation in the new Wellness Suites.
+We awarded Gaia Spa at Boringdon Hall a Good Spa Guide Bubble Rating of 5 Bubble Luxury for its nature-inspired design, holistic treatments delicious food and new Wellness Suites.

-Scarlet Spy visited in and awarded it 5 Bubbles.
+Scarlet Spy visited in September 2024 and awarded it 5 Bubble Luxury.

 Awards